 An organised fridge can be a real game-changer in terms of how you use your kitchen and the amount of time you spend in it.
 The kitchen is called 'the heart of the home' for good reason, as the majority of our time is spent here, be it preparing meals, putting away the groceries, baking, grabbing snacks, making coffees, doing the dishes, organising the lunchbox... it all adds up!

-How you organise your fridge (and freezer and pantry!) can really reduce the amount of time you spend doing these daily tasks.
-Having an organised fridge will also save you money, and make it run a lot more efficiently.
-Today I'm outlining the 10 steps you can take to be able to easily access everything in your fridge, and keep it looking sorted and organised!
+How you organise your fridge (and freezer and pantry for that matter) can really reduce the amount of time you spend doing these daily tasks.
+Having an organised fridge will also save you money, and make your fridge run a lot more efficiently.
+Today I'm outlining the 10 steps you can take that will allow you to easily access everything in your fridge, and keep it looking sorted and organised!
 Are you up for the challenge?

-Of course, what works in one person's fridge may not work in another's, depending on the type of food being stored, shelf space, fridge storage capabilities, number of shelves, types of containers etc. However, most of these tips are fairly universal and apply to most fridge spaces, so adapt the ideas so suit you and your family's needs.
+Of course, what works in one person's fridge may not work in another's, depending on the type of food being stored, shelf space, fridge storage capabilities, number of shelves, types of containers etc. However, most of these tips are fairly universal and apply to most fridge spaces, so adapt the ideas to suit your personal needs.

 Step 1.
 Remove all items from the fridge